-The Philistines, after they captured the Ark of the Covenant, were plagued by God with painful hemorrhoids (1Samuel 5, see also our humorous article).
+One of the oddest trivia facts in the Bible revolves around the Philistines.
+God, after they captured Israel's Ark of the Covenant, plagued them with painful hemorrhoids (1Samuel 5).
 Realizing their possession and mistreatment of the Ark brought the painful condition, they decided to give it back to Israel.
-The Bible records that when they returned it, in the hope of appeasing the Lord, they included a rather weird offering of pure gold shaped in the form of both hemorrhoids and mice (1Samuel 6:5, 11)!
+The Bible records that when they returned it they included a rather weird offering of pure gold shaped in the form of both hemorrhoids and mice (1Samuel 6:5, 11)!

 Lust of the dead

-Moses, before he died, reminded ancient Israel of its history since leaving Egypt forty years prior.
-During his discourse he stated ". . . and at the Graves of Lust, you provoked the Lord to anger" (Deuteronomy 9:22, HBFV).
-What and where were the graves of LUST?
-The location in question is also called Kibroth-hattaavah in the Bible.
-It is where a plague was sent among the people, which ended up killing many of them, for their sin of lusting to be fed meat AFTER God miraculously provided manna for them (see Numbers 11:31 - 35).
+Here's another bit of Biblical trivia you probably did not hear about at church.
+Moses, before he died, reminded ancient Israel of its history when he stated, ". . . and at the Graves of Lust, you provoked the Lord to anger" (Deuteronomy 9:22, HBFV).
+What were the graves of LUST?
+The location in question is called Kibroth-hattaavah in the Bible.
+It is where a plague was sent among the people for their sin of lusting after meat AFTER God miraculously provided manna for them (Numbers 11:31 - 35).

 The oddest hill